akshaykadambatt/portfolio/posts/ktab-manager.md

 Ordering a set of collections
 ![An open link within a collection with its settings expanded.](https://i.imgur.com/KfaYamV.png) An open link within a collection with its settings expanded
 ![Modal for adding organizations, collections, and items.](https://i.imgur.com/D0TvVy8.png) Modal for adding organizations, collections, and items

-![Trash modal where items, collections, organizatoins can be restored to the dashboard.](https://i.imgur.com/xao9hYJ.png)
+![Trash modal where items, collections, organizatoins can be restored to the dashboard.](https://i.imgur.com/xao9hYJ.png) Trash modal where items, collections, organizatoins can be restored to the dashboard
-![Changing the view of the dashboard.](https://i.imgur.com/Ubi7LKu.png)
+![Changing the view of the dashboard.](https://i.imgur.com/Ubi7LKu.png) Changing the view of the dashboard

 </div>